jerryiu424/Low-Cost-Ultrasonic-Device/LCUD_Project/README.txt

 How to run and use the LCUD:

 Our Pi must be used (as it has a server and database running on it) with the Arduino and sensors connected.
 The interface can be seen at the pi’s IP address e.g.:
 192.168.x.x/test/group10/LCUD_Project or can be seen from any internet connection via tunnel using ngrok.io.
 Then click the “Set Up” button and input the dimensions of your container.
+To complile the code run g++ -o main_interface Interface.cpp Cube.cpp Cylinder.cpp Cuboid.cpp Sensors.cpp -L/usr/include/mysql -lmysqlclient -I/usr/include/mysql .
 The code can then be run with ./Interface_main.
 The interface will automatically refresh every 15 seconds.

 How to read the results: